Expertise rooted in success as practitioners

-Prior to joining DWG, Nancy was an accomplished executive at JPMorgan Chase.
-She spent over 18 years in the Corporate Office, where she built and led global high-performance teams in designing an award-winning intranet.
-She also led successful multi-million-dollar expense reduction initiatives, digital enablement and business re-engineering initiatives for corporate technology and human resources.
+Prior to joining the Digital Workplace Group, Nancy was an accomplished executive at JPMorgan Chase where she built and led a global team in designing and implementing an award-winning intranet.
+She also led digital enablement and business re-engineering initiatives.

 Outside work, Nancy is an enthusiastic wine maker, fundraiser, meditator, wife and mother of two.

 As Managing Director of DWG Consulting Services, Julie leads and manages all aspects of our consultancy offering, from the development and shaping of our services through to client delivery.
 With extensive experience of establishing and leading intranet and digital workplace programs in a global organization, Julie understands the practical challenges clients face, the need at times for hands-on support and how defining an approach that recognizes the organizational culture could mean the difference between success and failure.
 Specializing in the areas of strategy, governance, global program management and user experience, Julie also advises clients as part of our consulting team.

 Julie first become involved with digital channels 20 years ago, prior to the widespread adoption we see today.
 Since then she has held various digital roles and been responsible for the development of a number of award-winning online services for HSBC, one of the world’s largest financial institutions, as well as the overall governance and design standards for HSBC websites and intranets globally.
 Prior to leaving HSBC, Julie was Global Head of Digital Workplace & Experience, where she defined and led the digital workplace agenda across the Group (c.330,000 employees in 80+ countries).
 During her tenure, HSBC became the first member of the Digital Workplace Group (DWG) to achieve the DWG Mark in all four benchmarking areas.
 Julie now runs her own digital consultancy business, providing expertise and hands-on support for internet, intranet and domain management.

 Julie is passionate about demonstrating business value and delivering great user experiences.
 When not connected to all things digital, she can be found on the hockey pitch or volunteering in her local community.